jakobnygren/healthScroll/content/posts/A Flame Worth Protecting.md

 ### Sacred Wisdom: Voices That Remember

-Before stepping deeper into the book, something timeless must be offered.
+Before stepping deeper into the scroll, something timeless must be offered.
 Words carried across ages, cultures, and cosmologies — not as doctrine, but as resonance.

 These are not random quotes.